dilner1/Portfolio_one/README.md

 - Bold white against dark grey / almost black

-- like the navigation bar it also has a hover colour
+- Like the navigation bar it also has a hover colour

 - Directs user to the respective site on a new page